Adventures of Cookie the Stray, Chapter 16

 “I’m still interested in the land,” he told the elderly woman.
 “That is, if the price is right.”

 “Well, William and I have no further use for it.
-He passed on last winter and I’ve moved into town.
+He had a heart attack last winter and I’ve moved into town to be closer to where he's staying.
 We always wanted someone who would cherish the place as we did for so many years.”

 “You now have three additional minutes,” the automated voice reminded him.